Stool (Feces) Sample for Testing Research

 Stool (feces) contains bacteria and other substances that are in the digestive system.
 By testing the levels of these substances and bacteria in the stool sample, it’s possible to analyze and find out what’s happening in your digestive system.

-For example, the stool (feces) samples can be tested to help diagnose the following:
+For example, a lab can test the stool (feces) samples to help diagnose the following:

-• Check for poor absorption of nutrients by the digestive tract (malabsorption syndrome).
-For this test, all stool is collected over a 72-hour period and then checked for fat (and sometimes for meat fibers).
-This test is called a 72-hour stool collection or quantitative fecal fat test.
+- Finally, Check for poor absorption of nutrients by the digestive tract (malabsorption syndrome).
+For this test, clinicians collect all stool over a 72-hour period and then check it for fat (and sometimes for meat fibers).
+This test is a 72-hour stool collection or quantitative fecal fat test.

 Preparation of Stool (Feces) Sample Collection